Stuff-for-CodeCool/pro-tips-for-a-better-cv/README.md

 10. `git add`, `git commit`
 11. If you're generating any HTML files, run them through a code validator.
 [W3C's Unicorn](https://validator.w3.org/unicorn/#validate-by-input+task_conformance) is your best bet.
 Fix any errors indicated.
 12. `git add`, `git commit`
 13. All the code should go through a linter.
-This will ensure your code is properly formatted, documented, and lacking any "pontaneous undocumented fetures" (ie, bugs).
+This will ensure your code is properly formatted, documented, and lacking any "spontaneous undocumented fetures" (ie, bugs).
 14. `git add`, `git commit`
 15. Did you refactor your code?
 Refactor again.
 Clean code is never clean enough.
 16. `git add`, `git commit`